pubpub/platform/self-host/README.md

 MAILGUN_SMTP_FROM_NAME="Your Organization"
 ```

-#### GMail
+#### Gmail

-To use GMail to relay emails through PubPub, you will need to create an [app password](https://support.google.com/accounts/answer/185833?hl=en).
+To use Gmail to relay emails through PubPub, you will need to create an [app password](https://support.google.com/accounts/answer/185833?hl=en).

 You will be limited to 2000 emails per day by default this way.